-- ssh-add and ssh-agent have some slightly different behavior than just using ssh. - If you don't specify a passhprase for your private key files when you create them, then you can truly connect with no password challend of any type - This is dangerous! - · Note that ssh-add defaults to ~/.ssh/identity first.
+- ssh-add and ssh-agent have some slightly different behavior than just using ssh. - If you don't specify a passhprase for your private key files when you create them, then you can truly connect with no password challend of any type - This is dangerous! - Note that ssh-add defaults to ~/.ssh/id_rsa first then id_dsa.